alfredosa/bashtastic-test/README.md

 ## Ackowledgements

-Thansk to [The Linux Documentation Project](https://www.tldp.org/) for providing the problems 🫀 Go in there and learn some bash 😃
+Thanks to [The Linux Documentation Project](https://www.tldp.org/) for providing the problems 🫀 Go in there and learn some bash 😃

 ## Test your results